jlinoff/pam/README.md

 idea of importance of support _other_ record formats.

+For a real account record, you might also want to keep track of the secrets the site asks you to enter so that it can identify you if you ever lose your password (unlikely if you are using this tool or some other tool like it).

+The secrets they ask for might be something like your mothers maiden name or the name of your first pet or other such, personal, things.
+I am always wary of entering that kind of information on a third party site because it can be stolen and used against you so I _always_ make things up, like me first car might be a "Saturn V" (as in the rocket), which gets hard to remember for many sites with many made up secrets.

-For a real account record, you might also want to keep track of the secrets it the site wants identify you (like what was the name of your first pet) or keep a note to remind why you of little details about the account (like the last customer service person you spoke to) but since you can always add new fields _after_ you create a record, leaving them out for now is not a big deal.
+Or, you might want to keep a note to remind of little details about the account (like your favorite customer service) but since you can always add new fields _after_ you create a record, leaving them out for now is not a big deal.

 Here is what a simple account record might look like.